TheCreatorJames/BasykPlugin/README.md

 Write code into books.
 Summon a book with the chat command `#Code` and you can run the book code with `#Run` or punching with the book in hand.

 You can execute functions in a command line by putting a `# Code Here`.

+---

+### Todo

+There are major updates that need to be released.
+The language was migrated completely to reverse polish notation for total consistency and clarity.
+There are also many other features that were added to this plugin, like world loading and multi-world support.